mroberts1/superlocrian/content/blog/trem-fantasma.md

 >["Trem Fantasma"](https://www.youtube.com/watch?v=kDpkviXa0cw) {ghost train} is a song by Os Mutantes, from their 1968 début album.

-My pal [<span style="font-family:HelveticaNeueLTStd-BdEx">@rosano</span>](https://rosano.hmm.garden/), creator of [<span style="font-family:HelveticaNeueLTStd-BdEx">Hyperdraft</span>](https://rosano.hmm.garden/01etj3kw7w4zyz1f5ktnnagn7n) and fellow member of the wonderful [Merveilles](https://merveilles.town/web/timelines/home) coding community, recently asked me how I found my way into Brazilian music.
+My pal [<span style="font-family:HelveticaNeueLTStd-BdEx">@rosano</span>](https://rosano.hmm.garden/), creator of [<span style="font-family:HelveticaNeueLTStd-BdEx">Hyperdraft</span>](https://rosano.hmm.garden/01etj3kw7w4zyz1f5ktnnagn7n) and fellow member of the wonderful [<span style="font-family:HelveticaNeueLTStd-BdEx">Merveilles</span>](https://merveilles.town/web/timelines/home) coding community, recently asked me how I found my way into Brazilian music.
 As I thought about the question, I realized that the answer was longer than he was probably expecting.
 For what it's worth, here it is.

 ### I: College Radio